rian39/lists/log.md

 ## Fri 28 Apr 2017 11:33:20 BST
 - accidentally came across Thrift 1999, lists come live and put into zotero ensembles folder

+## Wed 05 Jul 2017 11:03:59 BST
+- received reports a week or two ago: all in report.md
+- printed them out to read; nothing too major, but they didn't get the paper.
+Revision will need to cut away whatever obstructs their view, I guess.
+- programme the work on this: I've estimated 15 hours on it.
+Might work;
+- TODO: read reports properly